redhat-openstack/website/source/uncategorized/hangouts.html.md

 ## Past Hangouts

-If you missed a hangout, and are watching the video, you can always ask followup questions on the #rdo IRC channel on Freenode, or on the [rdo-list mailing list](http://www.redhat.com/mailman/listinfo/rdo-list)
+If you missed a hangout, and are watching the video, you can always ask followup questions on the #rdo IRC channel on Freenode, or on the [rdo-list mailing list](http://www.redhat.com/mailman/listinfo/rdo-list).
+RDO hangout videos are also available in the [RDO Hangout Playlist](https://www.youtube.com/watch?v=Pmq4FJlP0UE&list=PL27cQhFqK1QzpTJl6CAFabXB1mZAdN_fu).

 ### Eoghan Glynn - Ceilometer in Juno